6 major takeaways from the ATF's first report in 20 years on U.S. gun crime

 Pistols represented nearly 70% of the crime guns traced between 2017 and 2021

-Semi-automatic rifles like the AR-15 often make headlines when they are used to commit mass shootings in the U.S. But handguns are most often used to commit crimes, according to ATF data.
+Semi-automatic rifles like the AR-15 often make headlines when they are used to commit mass shootings in the United States.
+But handguns are most often used to commit crimes, according to ATF data.

 The percentage of these handguns recovered in crimes and submitted for tracing by law enforcement agencies increased from 62% in 2017 to 75% in 2020.
-And of the more than 1.3 million pistols used in crimes traced between 2017 and 2021, the majority were manufactured by Glock.
+And of the more than 1.3 million pistols used in crimes traced between 2017 and 2021, 19.6% were manufactured by Glock.

 "It's probably also the most likely to be stolen.
 And it's also the most likely to wind up on the streets," Densley said of the Glock pistol.

-"There's a cache with the Glock versus some other brands as well," he said.
+"There's a cachet with the Glock versus some other brands as well," he said.
 "And so I think all of that contributes to that phenomenon."

 There's a lot of data, but it's still limited